JelteF/derive_more/impl/doc/as_mut.md

 struct MyWrapper(String, Vec<u8>)
 ```

-If you need to convert into multiple references, consider using the
+If you need to convert into a tuple of references, consider using the
 [`Into`](crate::Into) derive with `#[into(ref_mut)]`.

 ### Skipping